SystemsApproach/ops/provision.rst

 The general idea is straightforward.
-For every network service (e.g., DNS, DHCP, iPXE, Nginx) and every per-device subsystem (e.g., network interfaces, Docker) that needs to be configured, there is a corresponding Ansible role and playbook (i.e., script).\ [#]_ This set is copied onto the Management Server during the manual configuration stage summarized above, and then executed once the management network is online.
+For every network service (e.g., DNS, DHCP, iPXE, Nginx) and every per-device subsystem (e.g., network interfaces, Docker) that needs to be configured, there is a corresponding Ansible role and playbook.\ [#]_ This set is copied onto the Management Server during the manual configuration stage summarized above, and then executed once the management network is online.

 .. [#] We gloss over the distinction between *roles* and *playbooks*
-       in Ansible, and focus on the general idea of there being a script that runs with a set of input parameters.
+       in Ansible, and focus on the general idea of there being a *script* that runs with a set of input parameters.

 The Ansible playbooks instantiate the network services on the Management Server.
 The role of DNS and DHCP are obvious.
 As for iPXE